Portugal says goodbye to its ‘father of democracy’

 The founder of Portugal’s Socialist Party, who served as president from 1986-96, died in hospital on Saturday.

 Monday was the start of three days of national mourning.

-The funeral cortege was to leave his family home in Lisbon, where mourners laid red roses, the Socialist Party symbol, on a journey to the capital’s 16th century Hieronymite monastery.
+Escorted by about 30 police motorcyclists, the hearse containing his coffin, draped in the national flag, left his family home in Lisbon, where mourners laid red roses — the Socialist Party symbol — on a journey to the capital’s 16th century Hieronymite monastery.